1TheCrazy/InputSimulatorPro/README.md

   ```
   public void SetCursorPositionRelative(Vector2 coordinates)
   ```
   Takes in a `Vector2` representing the relative pixels amount you want to set the cursor position to.
-The (0,0) coordinate is always at the cursor (thats why it's relative movement).
+The (0,0) coordinate is always at the cursors current position (thats why it's relative movement).

   __SetCursorPositionAbsolute__